Eplicta/eplictablobretriever/README.md

 Install the required dependencies by running ´pip install -r requirements.txt´ in your terminal or command prompt.
 Remember that this as well as running the actual application's command needs to be done in the virtual environment.

 ### Install as package
-run ´pip install -i https://test.pypi.org/simple/ eplictablobretriever´.
+run ´py -m pip install -i https://test.pypi.org/simple/ eplictablobretriever´.

 If installation fails, additional dependencies may need to be installed.

 ## Usage
 1. Open a terminal or command prompt in the directory where the application is installed
-2. To view available commands, run ´python -m eplictablobretriever´
+2. To view available commands, run ´py -m eplictablobretriever´
-3. Configure blob storage credentials by running ´python -m eplictablobretriever set-blob-config [ACCOUNT_NAME] [ACCOUNT_KEY]´.
+3. Configure blob storage credentials by running ´py -m eplictablobretriever set-blob-config [ACCOUNT_NAME] [ACCOUNT_KEY]´.
 Replace [ACCOUNT_NAME] and [ACCOUNT_KEY] with the appropriate details
 4. Once the blob config has been set, the application is ready to go

 ## Commands